insure logo

 Most expensive ZIP codes for home insurance rates in Alaska

-Homeowners in 99755 ZIP pay the highest insurance rates in Alaska, with an average annual premium of $3,081.
+99755 has the most expensive homeowners insurance rates in Alaska at an average annual cost of $3,081.

-Below is a list of some of the most expensive ZIP codes in Alaska for homeowners insurance.
+Below, we’ve highlighted some of the most expensive ZIP codes in Alaska for home insurance:

 ZIP codeAverage annual rateAverage monthly rate